 Markit PMI helps gauge business conditions

-The Markit Economics PMI (purchasing managers’ index) surveys are helpful in understanding business conditions in any economy.
+The Markit Economics PMI (purchasing managers’ index) surveys are helpful when it comes to understanding business conditions in any economy.
 For example, investors in the European economy (VGK) can use this tool to assess whether the monetary stimulus being provided to the economy by the European Central Bank is helping industrial activity pick up.

-The EXI provides exposure to the global industrials sector
+The EXI provides exposure to global industrials sector equity

 A business activity scorecard

-On August 21, Markit Economics released its August Flash PMI reports for the US, the Eurozone, Germany, France, China, and Japan.
 In this series, we’ll take you through each of these reports.
-We’ll look at where industrial activity is picking up and where it’s lagging.
+Let’s see out where industrial activity is picking up and where it’s lagging.